lucianonooijen/Personal-Website/content/blog/0011-jwt-public-private-keys.md

 This article will implement JWT generation with a private key and gives an example of validating with the private key.
 Some code is omitted, a working example project can be found on Github: [lucianonooijen/jwt-public-private-key-demo](https://github.com/lucianonooijen/jwt-public-private-key-demo).
 This also contains some unit tests for validation, which are not included in this article.

+> [!CAUTION]+ Security disclaimer
-_Disclaimer: please don't follow this guide as if it's gospel, make sure you know what you are doing.
+> Please don't follow this guide as if it's gospel, make sure you know what you are doing.
 This article and the example project are meant as starting points, to be adopted according to specific needs.
 Never blindly trust code on the internet, especially when it comes to security.
-The footnotes of this article contain trusted sources that can be used for further reading._
+The footnotes of this article contain trusted sources that can be used for further reading.

 [^jwtrfc]: [RFC7519](https://datatracker.ietf.org/doc/html/rfc7519)

 [^authzero]: [Auth0 JSON Web Key Sets](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets)

 [^awscognito]: [AWS Cognito Token Validation](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-verifying-a-jwt.html#amazon-cognito-user-pools-using-tokens-aws-jwt-verify)

 ## JSON Web Key

 When generating a JWT, the first part of the token, the header, contains information about how the key is signed.
 The most important field for our use-case, is the algorithm field `alg`.

 For example, when signing a token with just a simple secret, the header contents are

 ```json
 {
   "alg": "HS256",